stefaleon/SportsStore/README.md

 * Create the *Models/ViewModels* folder and add *PagingInfo.cs*.
 * Create the *Infrastructure* folder and add *PageLinkTagHelper.cs*.
 The tag helper populates a div element with elements that correspond to pages of products.
 * Most MVC components, such as controllers and views, are discovered automatically, but tag helpers have to be registered.
 Add a statement to *_ViewImports.cshtml* that tells MVC to look for tag helper classes in the *SportsStore.Infrastructure* namespace.
 Also add a `@using` expression so tha the view model classes can be referred in views without having to qualify their names with the namespace.

+&nbsp;
+### 19 Unit test Tag helper

+* In order to test the *PageLinkTagHelper* tag helper class, call the *Process* method with test data and provide a *TagHelperOutput* object in *PageLinkTagHelperTests.cs* in *SportsStore.Tests*.
+* The complexity in this test is in creating the objects that are required to create and use a tag helper.
+Tag helpers use *IUrlHelperFactory* objects to generate Urls that target different parts of the application. *Moq* is used to create an implementation of this interface and the related *IUrlHelper* interface that provides test data.
+* The core part of the test verifies the tag helper output by using a literal string value that contains double quotes.
+C# is perfectly capable of working with such strings, as long as the string is prefixed with `@` and uses two sets of double quotes ( "" ) in place of one set of double quotes.
+Remember not to break the literal string into separate lines unless the string you are comparing to is similarly broken.